niklind/niklind.github.io/_drafts/effective-code-reviews.md

 ## Why do code reviews?

 __The best code review is the one done as you create the code.__ Pair or mob programming creates a so short feedback loop that most issues won't even make it into the code, let alone into the code review.
+That's the way I prefer to work, but if you insist on doing code reviews, you consider the advice below.

 ## Good practices for reviews